lovrobiljeskovic/TestSemesterProject/README.md

 | number of teaching hours |19| | 19| | 25| | 30| | 10|
 | is teacher allowed to vote| F| | F| | T| | T| | F|

+We didn't test all the conditions because they are redundant and we used equivalence partitioning